Haskell, Oklahoma

-Haskell is a town in Muskogee County, Oklahoma, United States.
-The population was 2,007 at the 2010 census, a gain of 13.7 percent over the figure of 1,765 recorded in 2000.
+Haskell is a city in Muskogee County, Oklahoma, United States.
+The population was 1,626 at the 2020 census, down from 2,007 in 2010.
 Haskell was established in 1904 on the Midland Valley Railroad.
-It was named for town site developer Charles N. Haskell, who would become the first governor of the State of Oklahoma in 1907.
+It was named for townsite developer Charles N. Haskell, who became the first governor of the state of Oklahoma in 1907.

 History

 Haskell was founded about one and a half miles northeast of the Muscogee (Creek) Nation town of Sawokla, which already had a post office, a store and a cotton gin.
-Sawokla was a Hitachita town and had been the home of Creek Chief Samuel Checote.
-The original 80 acre tract had been allotted to Amos Rolland, a member of the Creek Nation.
+Sawokla was a Hitchiti town and had been the home of Creek Chief Samuel Checote.
+The original 80 acre tract was allotted to Amos Rolland, a member of the Creek Nation.
 The store and gin relocated from Sawokla to Haskell as soon as the railroad was completed in 1904.
 The first store, S. Beshara and Brothers, was started in a tent by two immigrants from Syria.
 Haskell's first post office was established in 1902, with Nat Lambertson, owner of a new hardware and general store, appointed as first postmaster.
 Other early businesses were C. E. Henson's general store and A. J. Englert's mill and elevator.
 The Haskell National Bank was organized in 1904, soon followed by the First National Bank, the International Bank, and the Arkansas Valley Bank.
 In the early 1990s, the town appointed Charlie B. White, a native son, its first black mayor.
 He died on March 17, 2013.